Ic0u/NemSolutions/README.md

 # [ info ]

 A library that I using to releasing uwp that i cracked for fun and requested by bluds.
+There are a folder with system uwps for windows 10/11 just in case that you want to reinstall/repair those bloatware ;/

 # [ how-to ]
 ib tao di